The best sales to shop today: Sonos, Therabody, Dyson and more | CNN Underscored

 • Get an extra 30% off sale at Lisa Says Gah, an online boutique full of unique fashion and accessories.

-• Save on our favorite affordable headphones right now — the over-ear Soundcore Anker Life are just $45 right now.
+• Save on our favorite affordable headphones right now — the over-ear Soundcore Anker Life are just $45 in black.

 • Get up to 20% off bestselling furniture collections at Urban Outfitters now through Feb.
 10.